College of Arts and Sciences

 Assistantships and Other Funding Opportunities

 Currently, the MLAS program does not offer graduate assistantships.
-There are numerous funding opportunities available for students in the LAS program through awards, scholarships, and fellowships in the Graduate School and the individual departments of the three LAS core areas: Humanities, Social Sciences, and Natural Sciences/Mathematics.
+There are, however, numerous funding opportunities available for students in the MLAS program through awards, scholarships, and fellowships in the Graduate School and through the individual departments of the three MLAS core areas: Humanities, Social Sciences, and Natural Sciences/Mathematics.
 Visit the fees and financial assistance page.

 For admissions process and general program information, contact the School of Graduate Studies, Western Illinois University, 1 University Circle, Macomb, IL 61455, (309) 298-1806, Grad-Office@wiu.edu, www.wiu.edu/grad.